MSeidelFed/RandodiStats/README.md

 n_random_distributions represents the amount of independent distributions with the specific shape that the function will use to construct the kurtosis and square of skewness graph.

-Finally, colour defines the color of the distribution line in the graph.
+colour defines the color of the distribution line in the graph.

+Finally, If TRUE random_distributions_plot generates a plot of your random distribution aiming at observing the local concentration in individual points, distributions are not a linear trend as outlined in the resulting graph but rather complex concentrations that can be observed with this plot.

-The function returns a matrix with the kurtosis and square of skewness values for the random distributions in order to plot them if you want.
-Secondly, it returns a plot with the distribution of your variables as compared to the positions of the shape distribution chosen by you.
+The function returns a matrix with the kurtosis and square of skewness values for the inputed response variables.
+Secondly, it returns a plot with the distribution of your variables as compared to the simplified-linear version of the shape distribution chosen by you.